Categories

 5. Establish counselling services: Having a neutral and independent workplace counsellor come into the office as required to handle counselling sessions for staff can be a great resource for your company, no matter how big or small.

-If you're interested in a future career in HR management, get in touch with our Student Enrolment team on 1300 701 171 to discuss which course is best suited to you and your career goals.
+Get in touch with one of our Student Enrolment Advisors on 1300 701 171 to discuss which program is best suited to you and your career goals.